Convex-Dev/design/docs/cad/003_encoding/README.md

 0x21 <VLQ Count = address number>
 ```

-An Address value is encoded by the tag byte followed by a VLQ Encoding of the 64-bit value of the Address.
+An Address is encoded by the tag byte followed by a VLQ Encoding of the 64-bit value of the Address.

 The address number MUST be positive, i.e. a 63-bit positive integer.